spechub/Hets/README.md

 ## Using Hets

-You can try out Hets using the [Web-based interface](http://rest.hets.eu/)
+You can try out Hets using the [Web-based interface](http://rest.hets.eu/) or install it easily in a [docker container](https://github.com/spechub/Hets/wiki/How-to-use-the-Hets-Docker-Container).

-#### The best way to use hets is under Ubuntu.
-Possibly run this OS in a virtual box.

 ### Installing Hets under Ubuntu